ihar-kahadouski/dev-guide/analyzer.md

 ## Delete

 Delete request can be used to delete entire index.
+Requests use `delete` queue.

 Request message from `API` contains only id of index.